WangLabTHU/MeConcord/README.md

 # MeConcord
 MeConcord is a method used to investigate local read-level DNA methylation patterns for intermediately methylated regions with bisulfite sequencing data.
+# Installation
+MeConcord is implemented by Python2.

-## 1.Obtaining CpG positions across genome
+### 1.Obtaining CpG positions across genome
 Usage: python pre_cpg_pos.py -i hg38.fa -o ./cpg_pos/
 * `i`,  The path to reference sequences (.fa);
 * `o`,  The path that you want to deposit the positions of CpG sites, each chromosome has a seperate file;
 * `h`,  Help information

-## 2.Converting mapped Bam, Sam, Sam.gz files from Bismark To methylation recordings read-by-read
+### 2.Converting mapped Bam, Sam, Sam.gz files from Bismark To methylation recordings read-by-read
 Usage: python s1_bamToMeRecord.py -i test.bam -o test -c 0
 * `i`,  The path to input files (.bam or .sam or .sam.gz);
 * `o`,  Output prefix;
 * `c`,  Clipping read ends with such base number (defalut 0); can be used when sequencing quality of read ends is not good. such as -c 5 to remove 5 bases from the both ends of the reads.
 * `h`,  Help information

-## 3.Spliting the big MeRecord files into small files of each chromosome to redude memory requirement in next step
+### 3.Spliting the big MeRecord files into small files of each chromosome to redude memory requirement in next step
 Usage: python s2_RecordSplit.py -i ./test_ReadsMethyAndMuts.txt -o ./test -g chr1,chr2,chr3,chr4,chr5
 * `i`,  The path to s1 output. ( end with _ReadsMethyAndMuts.txt);
 * `o`,  Output prefix;
 * `g`,  Chromosomes used; (default chromsome 1-22); chromosomes shoud be seperated by comma;
 * `h`,  Help information

-## 4. Calculating concordance metrics
+### 4. Calculating concordance metrics
 Usage: python s3_RecordToMeConcord.py -p 4 -i ./test -o ./test -r ./region.bed -c ./cpgpos/ -b 150 -m 600 -z 0 -g chr1,chr2,chr3
 * `i`,  The path to s2_RecordSplit.py output, with prefix file name;
 * `p`,  Threads used for parallel computation; default is 4;